 Generic placeholder image

-Each full-time staff in Chen Lab is equipped with one Apple Mac laptop.
-The Lab actively works with cloud based resources provided by Amazon Web Services for sequencing analysis and deep learning research.
-Each big project has its dedicated instance.
-For example, lab members can easily process raw RNA-Seq data and make drug predictions on one instance and run deep learning modules on another.
-Chen Lab uses the iCER’s HPC clusters that include 596 compute nodes with more than 17,500 cores.
-Included in the clusters are 90 NVIDIA GPUs and 28 Xeon Phi equipped nodes.
-Chen Lab has purchased the buy-in cluster equipped with 128+ GB RAM for regular computational analysis.
+Every full-time staff member in the Chen Lab is provided with an Apple Mac laptop.
+The lab actively utilizes cloud-based resources from Amazon Web Services for sequencing analysis and deep learning research, with each significant project having its dedicated instance.
+This setup allows lab members to efficiently process raw RNA-Seq data and make drug predictions on one instance, while running deep learning modules on another.
+Additionally, the Chen Lab leverages the iCER's HPC clusters, which feature 596 compute nodes and over 17,500 cores.
+These clusters include 90 NVIDIA GPUs and 28 nodes equipped with Xeon Phi processors.
+For regular computational analysis, the Chen Lab has invested in a buy-in cluster equipped with more than 128 GB of RAM.
+Furthermore, the lab has established its own GPU cluster, consisting of 32 GPUs, to support its intensive computational needs.